Alcohol licensing laws of the United Kingdom: Personal Licence

-A Designated Premises Supervisor (DPS), who is listed on a premises licence and responsible for the day to day running of the premises, is required to be a Personal Licence Holder where the retail sale of alcohol is a permitted activity on the licence.
+All businesses and organisations selling or supplying alcohol, except members' clubs and certain community premises, must have a Designated Premises Supervisor (DPS).
+The DPS, who is listed on a Premises Licence, is expected to be responsible for the day-to-day running of the premises, but this is not required by the Act.
+The DPS is required to hold a Personal Licence where the retail sale of alcohol is a permitted activity on the licence.

 Local variations

-Local authorities have decided whether or not on a local basis to exercise their power to introduce specific restrictions on outdoor drinking.
+Local authorities have decided whether or not locally to exercise their power to introduce specific restrictions on outdoor drinking.
 For example, Reading Borough Council is among authorities to have emulated the conditions of Transport for London that ban drinking in certain locations and the carrying of open alcohol in parts of Reading town centre.
 The open alcohol container ban and ban on alcohol consumption outright sets a lower threshold than being drunk or drunk and disorderly in a public place.

 Concerns

 While the reforms from 2005 were intended to reduce "binge drinking", reports have variously claimed that the situation in England and Wales has not improved, or that it has become even worse.
 This has prompted a Parliamentary investigation.
 The Department of Culture, Media and Sport concludes that the position presents "a mixed picture".

 Perceived problems in England and Wales shaped a slightly different approach in the Licensing (Scotland) Act 2005.

-Most licensed premises are now following the Challenge 21 rule, which helps with avoiding selling to under age people.
-When a shop assistant believes that the person may be under 21, then they will ask the customer to prove that they are over 18.
+Most licensed premises are now following the Challenge 21 rule, which helps to avoid selling to underage people.
+When a shop assistant believes that the person may be under 21, he or she will ask the customer to prove that he or she is over 18.
 Challenge 25 (or older) was made mandatory in Scotland by the Alcohol etc. (Scotland) Act 2010.